Semi-supervised Medical Image Segmentation through Dual-task Consistency: Experiments and Results

 \section{Experiments and Results}

 \textbf{Datasets and Pre-processing: }To evaluate the proposed method, we apply our algorithm on two different datasets.
-The first is left atrial dataset\footnote{http://atriaseg2018.cardiacatlas.org}, which consists of 100 3D gadolinium-enhanced MR images, with a resolution of $0.625\times0.625\times0.625 mm$.
+The first is left atrial dataset~\cite{xiong2020global}, which consists of 100 3D gadolinium-enhanced MR images, with a resolution of $0.625\times0.625\times0.625 mm$.
 Following ~\citep{yu2019uncertainty,li2020shape}, we use 80 scans for training and 20 scans for validation, and apply the same pre-processing methods.
-The second is pancreas dataset\footnote{https://wiki.cancerimagingarchive.net/display/Public/Pancreas-CT}, which includes 82 abdomen CT images.
+The second is pancreas dataset~\cite{roth2015deeporgan}, which includes 82 abdomen CT images.
 Following~\citep{xia20203d}, we randomly split them into 62 images for training and 20 images for testing.
 In pre-processing, we use the soft tissue CT window range of [$-125$, $275$] HU~\cite{zhou2019prior}, and resample all images to an isotropic resolution of $1.0\times1.0\times1.0 mm$.
 Finally, we crop the images centering at the pancreas region based on the ground truth with enlarged margins (25 voxels) and normalize them as zero mean and unit variance.
 In this work, we report the performance of all methods trained with 20\% labeled images and 80\% unlabeled images, which is the typical semi-supervised learning experimental setting~\citep{xia20203d,yu2019uncertainty,li2020shape}.